atennapel/game-ts/README.md

 Questions:
 - Should refresh visiblity be an action so that it can happen after the move animation, instead of straight away?
+- How to handle the different background colors and tiles?
+Should tiles be layered?

 ## References
 https://www.redblobgames.com/pathfinding/a-star/implementation.html#algorithm